LoosTeam/PoPS_tutorial/README.md

 The data used for this tutorial is a set of publicly available summary statistics for schizophrenia, same as that used in the paper.
 PoPS is run in 3 steps -

-- [Step 0: Munge features](#2-run-step-0) - `munge_feature_directory.py` accepts a directory of feature files and processes them into a more efficient format for downstream usage.
+- [Step 0: Munge features](#2-run-step-0-munge-features) - `munge_feature_directory.py` accepts a directory of feature files and processes them into a more efficient format for downstream usage.
-- [Step 1: Generate MAGMA scores](#3-run-step-1) - MAGMA analysis is performed in 2 steps, **annotation** and **gene analysis**, to generate gene-level association statistics that are used as input for PoPS.
+- [Step 1: Generate MAGMA scores](#3-run-step-1-generate-magma-scores) - MAGMA analysis is performed in 2 steps, **annotation** and **gene analysis**, to generate gene-level association statistics that are used as input for PoPS.
+You can find the documentation [here](https://cncr.nl/research/magma/).
-- [Step 2: Run PoPS](#4-run-step-2) - `pops.py` is run using the MAGMA analysis output, and the processed feature files to generate gene priority scores.
+- [Step 2: Run PoPS](#4-run-step-2-run-pops) - `pops.py` is run using the MAGMA analysis output, and the processed feature files to generate gene priority scores.

 ## 1. Loading modules
 The modules PoPS and MAGMA need to be loaded to be able to access them.
 It is good practice to `purge` all loaded modules to avoid clashes in versions when loading new modules.